HouraiTeahouse/HouraiNetworking/README.md

  * High performance message serialization with next to zero garbage collection pressure.
  * Premade network topologies for faster iteration: Host-Client, Full Mesh
+ * IL2CPP Compatible - All integrations should work in IL2CPP out of the box

 ## Supported Backends